MihaelaCatan04/FAF_PR_LABS/LAB4/Report.md

 ## Expected behavior and explanation of results

+### Latency vs Quorum

-- Latency vs Quorum: average write latency increases with the write quorum because the leader waits for the k-th fastest follower ack (the k-th order statistic) before returning.
-With IID uniform delays in [0,T], the expected k-th order statistic grows roughly linearly in k — so average latency vs quorum is close to linear for uniform delay.
-The test script plots the average latency per quorum in `write_quorum_vs_latency.png`.
+Average write latency increases with the write quorum because the leader waits for the k-th fastest follower acknowledgment (the k-th order statistic) before returning success to the client.

+With independent and identically distributed (IID) uniform delays in [0, T], the expected k-th order statistic grows roughly linearly with k.
+This means:
+- **Quorum = 1**: Leader waits only for the fastest follower → lowest latency
+- **Quorum = 5**: Leader waits for all 5 followers → highest latency (must wait for the slowest)
+- **Intermediate values**: Latency increases approximately linearly

+The test script plots the average latency per quorum in `write_quorum_vs_latency.png`, demonstrating this relationship.

+### Replica Consistency After Writes

+With semi-synchronous replication, the leader returns success after receiving `WRITE_QUORUM` acknowledgments.
+This means:
+- **At write completion**: At least `WRITE_QUORUM` followers are guaranteed to have the data
-- Replica consistency after the workload: with semi-synchronous replication the leader returns after `WRITE_QUORUM` acks; followers beyond the quorum may still be catching up.
-Therefore immediately after the workload it's normal that some followers don't have every key.
-The test waits up to 10s for eventual convergence; you can increase this timeout if your environment is slow.
+- **Remaining followers**: May still be catching up (eventual consistency)

+Immediately after the workload completes, it's normal that some followers beyond the quorum don't yet have every key.
+The test includes a `/wait_for_replication` endpoint that allows background replication tasks to complete, ensuring eventual consistency.
+The test waits up to 30 seconds for all replications to finish.

+**Key observations:**
+- All followers eventually converge to the same state as the leader
+- The versioning system prevents out-of-order writes from causing inconsistencies
+- Followers reject stale versions (HTTP 409 Conflict), ensuring data correctness

 ---